DihyahAdib/Dragon-Repeller/README.md

 Instructions:

 1. Navigate using buttons.
-2. You're not allowed to use shop and fight at the same time for obvious reasons.
+2. You're not allowed to use shop and fight at the same time.
-3. Buy gear to fight mobs and level up your hp and gear to fight stronger monsters!
+3. Buy Weapons & Potions to fight mobs and level up to become strong enough to slay the Dragon!